 9. Think outside the box.

 Don’t limit yourself to nurseries or big-box lawn and garden centers when you’re buying components for your container gardens.
-I’ve found decorate rocks and faux foliage among other things are craft stores and even dollar stores from time to time
+I’ve found decorative rocks and faux foliage, among other things, at craft stores and even dollar stores from time to time.

 I’m not saying you can’t find good deals at your local nursery, but there’s no reason you can’t save some money while pursuing your hobby.